dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

   on the source instance to the target instance.
 As Postgres roles are global object, they do not exist only within the context of a specific database, so all the roles are copied over when using this option.

+  The ``pg_dumpall --roles-only`` is used to fetch the list of roles from the source database, and this command includes support for passwords.
+As a result, this operation requires the superuser privileges.

   See also :ref:`pgcopydb_copy_roles`.